Apzyte-Gamer/IrisCTF-2023/Personal Breach/README.md

 - Which hospital was she born in
 - What company she works for

 The decription said `The weakest link in security could be the people around you`.
-By taking this hint, I went to [michelangelo_corning's Instagram page](https://www.instagram.com/michelangelo_corning) and looked at his followers.
+By taking this hint, I went to [michelangelo_corning's Instagram page](https://www.instagram.com/michelangelo_corning) (got from `Away on Vacation`) and looked at his followers.
 I then saw [`irisstein_station`](https://www.instagram.com/irisstein_station/) which matched `Iris` so I went further.

 I then looked through her posts and found one rather interesting.
 It said